 Below are a selection of common shapes with their lines of symmetry shown as red, dashed lines.

-As you can see, the equilateral triangle has 3 lines of symmetry whilst the square has 4.
-In general, we can say: the number of lines of symmetry for a regular polygon is equal to the number of sides.
+The number of lines of symmetry in a regular polygon is equal to the number of sides.

 Many shapes have no lines of symmetry at all, like the triangle shown below.

 There’s no need to try to memorise all of these shapes and their lines of symmetry.
-Instead, get used to what a shape looks like when it is symmetrical, and try and find a small mirror you can use to have a go at these with!
+Instead, get used to what a shape looks like when it is symmetrical.

-1) State the number of lines of symmetry an isosceles triangle has.
+1) State the number of lines of symmetry an equilateral triangle has:

 Learning resources you may be interested in